Things you might want to buy (but maybe don't need!)

 Update: My friend has let me try his Challenger Bread Pan, an heirloom quality cast iron bread pan designed by bakers and made in the USA.
 I am a giant fan, and if your budget permits I would take a look!
 This would be the present for the baker who has "everything".
 Amazing craftsmanship and works as well as it looks.

 2. Thermopop: I like to check the temperature of my loaves after baking, and some recipes will also want you to know the accurate dough temperatures while you are making your bread.
 These Utah made thermometers are the best being made.
-I use mine everyday in the kitchen and it makes a great gift. (hint: reduced price for five)
+I use mine everyday in the kitchen and it makes a great gift.
+Check out the Thermopop Website!